blessinvarkey/blessinvarkey.github.io/theatre/README.md

 - Scripting & Directing performance using AI

 **IV.
 Theatre & Design Thinking**
-- Exploring Design Thinking
+- Introduction to Design Thinking
-- Using "Yes, And" in Design Thinking
+- Theatre in Design Thinking

 **V. Course wrap up and reflection**
 - Feedback and Discussions

-## Recommended Reading and Resources
+## Recommended Reading and Resources for the course
 - "Impro: Improvisation and the theatre" by Keith Johnstone
 - "Improvisation and the theatre" by Viola Spolin
 - "Theatre of the Oppressed" by Augusto Boal